uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 Permanently Removing Files from a Git Repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are times when files exist in the repo (either active, or
-no longer active, but still included in past commits) that you want
-to permanently remove from the repo.
-Simply doing ``git rm file`` is
+Before publishing once private repositories on an internal Git repo server to
+a public server like GitHub requires making sure that **all** sensitive
+data is premanantly removed from the local repository's history **before**
+first pushing it to GitHub.
+Just going a ``git rm file`` on a file will remove
+it from the working directory, but not from Git's history.
+It still exists
+in a previous commit in the repo.

-not good enough.
-A common reason for doing this is if someone decided
+A common reason for purging files from the Git history is when someone
-to commit many large binary archive files (e.g., some source packages,
+commits many large binary archive files (e.g., some source packages,
 operating system installation ISOs, etc).
+Those files exist in their
+original distribution servers and mirrors, so there isn't a need to put
+them under revision control.
+They just make the Git repo larger for
+no good reason.

 .. danger::

    Realize that if you are trying to permanently remove secrets, such
    as passwords or encryption private keys, even doing these steps is
    not enough.
+Read what GitHub has to say in the Danger block at the top of their
-Right now, go read the GitHub `Remove sensitive data`_
+   `Remove sensitive data`_ page.
+In short, any time extremely sensitive
-   and its warning before going any further.
+   data (like a password or private key) is published to GitHub, it
+   should **be considered compromised**, reported to the project lead,
+   and changed as soon as possible.

 ..